 The word "tack" is jargon for any of the horse's equipment, especially the saddle and bridle.
 The phrase "tacking up" refers to the process of putting the saddle, bridle, and any other equipment onto the horse in preparation for riding.
 "Untacking" means to remove all the equipment from the horse after the ride.

 1. Cool Down Your Horse First

 Before finishing your ride, make sure to thoroughly cool your horse.
 If your horse is extremely hot and sweaty, you may want to dismount, remove the saddle, and walk him out by hand.

 2. Remove the Bridle

-Always put on the horse's halter and secure him before you take off the horse's saddle:
+Always put on the horse's halter and secure him before you take off the saddle:

 - Flip the reins over the horse's head.
-This way, when you remove the bridle you still have some control over the horse as you put on the halter.
+This way when you remove the bridle, you will still have some control over the horse as you put on the halter.